 Cyndy Yossundharakul, The University of Texas at Austin

 Intern, Institute for World Politics

 You need experience and we can help you get there.
 Unlike other internship programs, we guarantee you an internship.
-We've been creating academic internship experiences for over 40 years and you will be able to take advantage of the strong relationships we have with hundreds of organizations in DC.
+We've been creating academic internship experiences for almost 50 years and you will be able to take advantage of the strong relationships we have with hundreds of organizations in DC.

 We have designated staff to work with you every step of the way to secure you a position that best matches your interests, abilities and career goals.

 Washington, DC may be the most intern-friendly city in the country.
 No other city can beat DC for the wide scope of opportunities that are available to you.
 Internship positions exist within various fields and institutions, including Congress, think tanks, embassies, policy shops, lobbying firms, national nonprofits and international affairs organizations.

 You’ll work approximately 30 hours a week for the duration of the program.
 In addition to normal intern office duties, you could cover hearings on Capitol Hill, work on important public policy papers, research critical government or global initiatives, attend meetings, and be assigned substantive work that will help you in your future career.